IrhaAli/Interview-Scheduler/README.md

 ## Setup

-Install dependencies with `npm install`.
+- Install dependencies with `npm install`.
+- The app's [API](https://github.com/IrhaAli/scheduler-api) (follow the instructions in the readme file to set up the server and database)

 ## Running Webpack Development Server